 First, you can enable data integrity checking when uploading files.
 When this option is turned on, S3 Browser writes the hash in file metadata during uploading (Amazon S3 allows you to store any custom information for an each file).

-Later, when you download this file, S3 Browser can extract saved hash from the metadata and compare it with calculated value.
+Later, when you download the file, S3 Browser can extract the hash from the metadata and compare it with the hash calculated.

 Another way is to disable multipart uploads in Tools, Options, General, but this could reduce the speed of your uploads.
 Plus you can upload files up to the 5Gb in size only, for larger files you need to enable multipart uploads.